 History of bilateral relations

 Contacts between Switzerland and Ukraine date back to tsarist times.
-Back then, the area known as Ukraine today was a popular destination for Swiss travellers.
-This was how the "Zürichtal" colony in Crimea was created, for example.
-Later, winegrowers from the French-speaking region of Switzerland founded Novyï Lancy ('New Lancy') in the surroundings of Odessa, which still exists to this day.
-In the late 19th century, confectioners from Grisons were rated among the best-known patisseries and cafes in Kyiv, Odessa and Kharkhiv.
+Back then, the area known today as Ukraine was a popular destination for Swiss emigrants, who founded the village of Zurichtal (present-day Solote Pole) on the Crimean Peninsula over 200 years ago.
+A few years later, winegrowers from the French-speaking part of Switzerland established a Swiss settlement in what is now the town of Shabo in the Odesa region.
+In the late 19th century, confectioners from Graubünden had some of the best-known patisseries and cafes in Kyiv, Odesa and Kharkiv.

 Switzerland recognised Ukraine's independence on 23 December 1991.
-Almost immediately after, two embassies were opened in Bern and Kyiv.
-In 1993, the Swiss embassy in Kyiv and the Ukrainian embassy in Bern were accredited.
-In 1996, a bilateral agreement on trade and economic cooperation entered into force.
+Almost immediately after, embassies were opened in Bern and Kyiv.
+In 1993, the Swiss ambassador in Kyiv and the Ukrainian ambassador in Bern were accredited.
 Switzerland and Ukraine have signed a large number of cooperation agreements in various areas since 1992.